plainionist/plainionist.github.io/_posts/2018-01-02-Domain-Driven-Design.md

 [Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215/ref=sr_1_1?s=books&ie=UTF8&qid=1514895832&sr=1-1&keywords=domain+driven+design)

 First, I have to admit: not an easy read - at least not for me.
-Of course the book is well structured and for sure eric knows what he is talking about but for me his language is more challenging to read as e.g. Uncle Bob - more advanced english, longer sentences ... but finally i made it ;-)
+Of course the book is well structured and for sure Eric knows what he is talking about but for me his language is more challenging to read as e.g. Uncle Bob - more advanced English, longer sentences ... but finally i made it ;-)

 Now lets focus on content!